GowthamGoush/Camera-Application/README.md

-# mowito_camera_application
+# Camera Application

-A new Flutter project for Mowito.
+A new Flutter project to perform given tasks using a camera.

 ## Getting Started